Cliveo/Cliveo.github.io/_posts/2024-10-14-set-up-managed-identity-for-power-platform-plugins.markdown

 ![here](/assets/managed-identity-plugin/13.png)

-Another one that can be challenging is “Plugin assembly must be signed with valid certificate to associate to Managed Identity”.
+Another one that can be challenging is `“Plugin assembly must be signed with valid certificate to associate to Managed Identity”`.
 Checking the properties of the dll helps you validate this.

 ![here](/assets/managed-identity-plugin/14.png)